 Is Your Malamute Small Or Skinny?

-It’s also important to make a clear difference between being small and being skinny.
+It’s also essential to make a clear difference between being small and skinny.

 When we talk about small, we are referring to oversize and height.